aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

-### Notes/Next Steps:
-- get side based on team
-- AI: see first 1 in AI
-- AI: if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
-- Block
-- Add AI thought process - what it's doing and why it's deciding on location.
-Toggle this on/off
-- stadium scoreboard

 ### Basic Updates to do (dynamic list)

 #### Athlete
 - smooth movement if angled towards net
-- Add Serve Skill to serve aiming
+- get side based on team

 #### AI
 - don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]
 - AI Serve to location with random speed based on skill, chance to also go out
 - spike dir based on tactic
+- if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
+- Add AI thought process - what it's doing and why it's deciding on location.
+Toggle this on/off

 #### Ball
 - Ball outside court width as crossing net